How to Force Delete A File on Windows 11/10/8/7? [Can't Delete File Solutions]

 Step 3.
 Then, try to delete the file again on your Windows PC.

+How to delete a file that won't delete?
 Using Command Prompt for deletion is sometimes more efficient, and you definitely should give it a try.
 Here’s what you need to do to delete a certain file or folder with Command Prompt:

 Step 1.
 Press the Windows key + R and type cmd to open the Command Prompt or just search for Command Prompt at the start.
 Click the "Run as administrator".